Fish anatomy: Heart

 Ostial valves, consisting of flap-like connective tissues, prevent blood from flowing backward through the compartments.
 The ostial valve between the sinus venosus and atrium is called the sino-atrial valve, which closes during ventricular contraction.
 Between the atrium and ventricle is an ostial valve called the atrioventricular valve, and between the bulbus arteriosus and ventricle is an ostial valve called the bulbo-ventricular valve.
 The conus arteriosus has a variable number of semilunar valves.

 The ventral aorta delivers blood to the gills where it is oxygenated and flows, through the dorsal aorta, into the rest of the body.
 (In tetrapods, the ventral aorta is divided in two; one half forms the ascending aorta, while the other forms the pulmonary artery).

 The circulatory systems of all vertebrates are closed.
 Fish have the simplest circulatory system, consisting of only one circuit, with the blood being pumped through the capillaries of the gills and on to the capillaries of the body tissues.
 This is known as single cycle circulation.

 In the adult fish, the four compartments are not arranged in a straight row, instead forming an S-shape with the latter two compartments lying above the former two.
 This relatively simpler pattern is found in cartilaginous fish and in the ray-finned fish.
 In teleosts, the conus arteriosus is very small and can more accurately be described as part of the aorta rather than of the heart proper.
 The conus arteriosus is not present in any amniotes, presumably having been absorbed into the ventricles over the course of evolution.
 Similarly, while the sinus venosus is present as a vestigial structure in some reptiles and birds, it is otherwise absorbed into the right atrium and is no longer distinguishable.

 Swim bladder

-The swim bladder or gas bladder is an internal organ that contributes to the ability of a fish to control its buoyancy, and thus to stay at the current water depth, ascend, or descend without having to waste energy in swimming.
-The bladder is found only in the bony fishes.
-In the more primitive groups like some Leuciscinae, bichirs and lungfish, the bladder is open to the esophagus and doubles as a lung.
-It is often absent in fast swimming fishes such as the tuna and mackerel families.
-Fish with bladders open to the esophagus are called physostomes, while fish with the bladder closed are called physoclists.
-In the latter, the gas content of the bladder is controlled through a rete mirabilis, a network of blood vessels affecting gas exchange between the bladder and the blood.
+The swim bladder is an internal gas-filled organ in many bony fishes used to control buoyancy by its expansion or contraction.
+This allows the fish to stay at a desired water depth without having to maintain its vertical position by generating lift via swimming, a mechanism that expends more energy.
+Due to its dorsal position, the expansion of the bladder moves the center of mass of the fish downwards, thus contributing to its stabilization.
+Additionally, the swim bladder functions as a resonance chamber to produce or receive sound.

+The gas/tissue interface at the swim bladder produces a strong reflection of sound, which is used by sonar equipment to find fish.

+Cartilaginous fish such as sharks and rays do not have swim bladders.
+For that reason, most cartilaginous fish can only control depth by actively swimming, which produces dynamic lift.